 13 Feb Williette Safehouse Reaches Out to UMC Hope For The Deaf School

-After visiting Hope for the Deaf, the team of Williette Safehouse subsequently agreed to support the school with a plan to gradually clean, renovate and paint the dilapidated infrastructure to transform facilities and the learning environment for the students.
-This promise was fulfilled on February 13, 2018, when the team, together with a network of volunteers, stormed the school for a cleanup and painting exercise to restore the condition of some of the classes in the facility into a conducive learning space.
+After visiting Hope for the Deaf School, the team of Williette Safehouse subsequently agreed to support the school with a plan to gradually clean, renovate and paint their dilapidated classrooms.
+This promise was fulfilled on February 13, 2018, when the team went to the school.

-The exercise that started in the early hours of the morning ran late into the afternoon and was met with excitement by both the students and teachers.
-The members of the school showed their support by helping to transfer cleaning materials and paint tools as the volunteers from the Williette Safehouse worked to put the facility back in shape — dividing themselves efficiently into groups of movers, scrubbers, and painters.
+The project started in the early morning and ran late into the afternoon.
+It was met with excitement by both the students and teachers.
+The school members showed their support by helping to transfer cleaning materials and paint tools as the volunteers from the Williette Safehouse worked to put the classroom back in shape — dividing themselves efficiently into groups of movers, scrubbers, and painters.

-The enthusiasm shown by both the team of Williette Safehouse, the staff, and students of the school coupled with a great mix of African music in the background created a lively experience.
-Hope for the Deaf outreach and renovation project is the first of Williette Safehouse’s monthly service projects targeted at creating awareness for inclusion and improving varying aspects of the Liberian disabled society.
-The focus is to provide care for the community: providing PWDs of different demographics with necessities, academic assistance and skills training for self-sustainability.
+The enthusiasm of Williette Safehouse’s team, the school’s staff, and students, coupled with a great mix of African music in the background, created a positive experience.
+Hope for the Deaf School outreach and renovation project is the first of Williette Safehouse’s monthly Service Projects to generate awareness for inclusion and improve varying aspects of the Liberian Disabled Society.
+The focus is to provide care for the community: providing PWDs of different demographics with necessities, academic assistance, and skills training for self-sustainability.